serverlessworkflow/specification/specification/README.md

 Defining a schedule for the start definition allows you to set time intervals during which workflow instances can be created, or periodic times at which workflow instance should be created.

-One use case for the interval-based schedule is let's say we have a workflow that orchestrates an online auction and should be "available" only from when the auction starts until it ends.
+One use case for the interval-based schedule is the following.
+Let's say we have a workflow that orchestrates an online auction and should be "available" only from when the auction starts until it ends.
 Customer bids should only be allowed during this time interval.
 Bids made before or after the defined time interval should not be allowed.